suryakannankumbhar/new_portfolio/README.md

 This repository hosts the source code for my personal portfolio website, **[suryakannankumbhar.netlify.app](https://suryakannankumbhar.netlify.app/)**.

 It serves as a central hub to showcase my journey as a **Software Engineer** and **SDET**.
-I built this project to move away from template-heavy designs and demonstrate my ability to craft clean, scalable, and performant frontend architectures from scratch.
+I built this project to move away from template-heavy designs and demonstrate my ability to build clean, scalable, and performant frontend architectures from scratch.

 ### ✨ Key Features